tessera-codegraph 0.8.0

-A local semantic code graph and MCP server for AI coding agents.
-Personalized PageRank impact, hallucination validator, incremental indexing.
+A local, deterministic semantic code graph and MCP server for AI coding agents.
+11 languages, personalized PageRank impact, hallucination validator, call-path tracing, graph export, incremental indexing.

 Documentation